Below is a list of our active studies, not including open-label extension studies.

 Participating in a clinical trial is free.
 Every participant in our clinical trials is given some level of free medical care, with a minimum of a medical and psychiatric examination and an analysis of your blood chemistry.
-Participants are also compensated $50 to $100 for time and travel, with the exact amount varying in each study.
+Participants are also compensated $50 to $125 per visit for time and travel, with the exact number of visits per month and amount varying in each study.

 ▾ DO I NEED HEALTH INSURANCE TO PARTICIPATE?

 No, you do not need health insurance to participate.

 Each study has different requirements in order to participate.
 After calling us or applying online, a doctor from our facility will call you to tell you more.

 ▾ WHAT HAPPENS IF I WANT TO STOP PARTICIPATING IN A TRIAL?

 Clinical trials are completely voluntary.
 You may decide you no longer want to participate at any time at no cost.

 ▾ IS YOUR OFFICE ACCESSIBLE BY PUBLIC TRANSPORTATION?

 Yes, our office is easily accessible by public transportation.
 You can also call us at any time at 617-744-8542 to schedule an Uber to pick you up.
 If you prefer public transportation you should take the 71 bus–which travels from Harvard Square to Watertown Square–which has a stop right outside of our office.
 The 71 bus picks up in Harvard Square right inside the MBTA station red-line stop.
 If you are coming from Harvard Square our stop is Upland Road and is immediately after the Lloyd Road stop.

 Our address is 521 Mount Auburn Street, Suites 107, 109, 203, 209, Watertown, MA 02472.